SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/model-generalities.md

     particular set of dependent variable values that occur in the sample.

-[^65]: AIC, AICC, BIC and Hannan-Quinn criteria are used by
+[^65]: [AIC, AICC, BIC and Hannan-Quinn criteria are used by
-    X-13ARIMA-SEATS while BIC (TRAMO definition) by TRAMO/SEATS.
+    X-13ARIMA-SEATS while BIC (TRAMO definition)](../theory/SA_lin.html#model-selection-criteria) by TRAMO/SEATS.
+These criteria
-    Information criteria formulas are given in 7.1.1.3.
-These criteria are used in seasonal adjustment procedures for the selection of the proper ARIMA model.
+    are used in seasonal adjustment procedures for the selection of the proper ARIMA model.
 The model with the smaller value of the model selection criteria is preferred.